bg-write/chatGPT-cheatsheet/README.md

 # ChatGPT Cheatsheet

-A guide to how ChatGPT can help us (written by a skeptic).
+A guide to how ChatGPT can help non-developers and software engineers (written by a skeptic).

-_Version 1.0.0: Completed April 24, 2023._
+_Version 1.1.0: Updated outline to split documentation into three overall parts with introduction._

 [![GitHub issues](https://img.shields.io/github/issues/bg-write/chatGPT-cheatsheet?style=flat-square)](https://github.com/bg-write/chatGPT-cheatsheet/issues)